ic-lab-duth/Fast-Float4HLS/README.md

 ## Denormals
 The operations of addition, multiplication and MAC support denormalized values through a template parameter ''DENORMALS''.
 By default, the operators do not support denormalized values, while converting them into zero values.

-The operators +, -, *, +=, -=, *= compute the corresponding operation without support for denormalized values.
+Currently the overloaded operators +, -, *, +=, -=, *= compute the corresponding operation without support for denormalized values.

 # Pending Features

-* Increase the output precision of dot product.
+* Allow for possible increase the output precision of dot product.
 * support rounding on dot product
-* Optimize the multiply operation

-# Examples

-* FIR filter
+* Implement Division

+# Contributors

+Currently active: Dionysios Filippas, Giorgos Dimitrakopoulos

+Past: Nikolaos Altanis

+# License
+Fast-Float4HLS is licensed with the MIT License.
+You are completely free to re-distribute your work derived from Fast-Float4HLS